-The Earth-Size Hole in American Education
+Americans Are Missing a Key Stratum of Modern Knowledge

 “Yet we dismiss the Earth sciences almost everywhere in the country,” Haas said.

 In some cases, the education system even seems to disincentivize students from taking Earth science.
-Years ago, Dane Schaffer, an assistant professor of science education at Minot State University, in North Dakota, was teaching high school in the Midwest when she learned that one of her students, “a quite bright young man,” was ineligible for a college engineering program he had his sights on.
+Years ago, Dane Schaffer, an associate professor of science education at Minot State University, in North Dakota, was teaching high school in the Midwest when she learned that one of her students, “a quite bright young man,” was ineligible for a college engineering program he had his sights on.
 By the college’s reckoning, he hadn’t taken the required four years of science.
 Chemistry, physics, and biology all counted, but “they didn’t count Earth science,” she told me.

 They were able to get the class counted by showing the college the depth of the curriculum, and by tweaking the name of the class from “Earth science” to “advanced Earth science,” but “from that revelation, I found out that when I went to university at Purdue, that they didn’t count my Earth science either,” Schaffer said.
 “We basically take a discipline that’s very important to us and we downgrade it.
 We make like it’s a low-level science when it’s not.”

-Note: This article originally misstated Dane Schaffer's title.